Praneeth-2602/Ap-miniproject/README.md

 Follow the on-screen instructions to choose between the Pokemon Quiz and Trivia Quiz modes and answer the questions.

 Additional Information
-For additional information or support, contact
+For additional information or support, contact praneethpalugula@gmail.com or dhruvakodiadka@gmail.com